 Can I change the month/year I join the programme due to Covid-19?

 Successful applicants may request to defer their offer to the next intake.
-You can only request to defer an offer once and only until the next intake, which will be in Spring 2021.
+You can only request to defer an offer once and only until the next intake.
 If you wish to defer your offer by a full academic year, you will need to reapply for the programme at a later date.

 English language tests

-We’re aware of changes to arrangements due to Covid-19 for a number of English language tests.
+We’re aware of changes to arrangements to a number of English language tests, due to COVID-19.
 Below we have linked some of the most common English language tests and their responses to the pandemic.